-Lion Bucks are pre-paid funds determined by the meal plan selection that you made, that are added to your student ID card and can be used in the Lion's Pride, KC's Coffeehouse, or the Wallace-Gano Dining Hall.
-Unused Lion Bucks that are associated with your meal plan will roll over from the fall semester to the spring semester; however, at the end of the spring semester any unused funds will be forfeited.
+Dining Dollars are pre-paid funds determined by the meal plan selection that you made, that are added to your student ID card and can be used in the Lion's Pride, KC's Coffeehouse, or the Wallace-Gano Dining Hall.
+Unused Dining Dollars that are associated with your meal plan will roll over from the fall semester to the spring semester; however, at the end of the spring semester any unused funds will be forfeited.

-Resident students, those students living in apartments, or commuter students may purchase Lion Bucks at any time during the year.
-Lion Bucks are purchased with a dollar-for-dollar exchange rate. (\$100 equals \$100 in Lion Bucks).
+Resident students, those students living in apartments, or commuter students may purchase additional Dining Dollars at any time during the year.
+Dining Dollars are purchased with a dollar-for-dollar exchange rate. (\$100 equals \$100 in Dining Dollars).
 These funds are added to your ID card and accessed at the register system used by Dining Services.
 Any funds added to your account that are not part of a specific meal plan will roll over from semester to semester and year to year.
-To purchase these Lion Bucks, please go to the Dining Services offices in the Wallace-Gano Dining Hall.
+To purchase these Dining Dollars, please go to the Dining Services offices in the Wallace-

+Gano Dining Hall.
 Cash, check and all major credit cards are accepted.
-Starting in the fall semester, funds can also be added online using the Dining Service website.
+Funds can also be added on-line using the Dining Service website.